ŠNK Radgona

-Športno nogometni klub Radgona (Sports Football Club Radgona) or simply ŠNK Radgona, currently named M-Trade Radgona due to sponsorship reasons, is a Slovenian football club which plays in the town of Gornja Radgona.
-As of the 2022–23 season, they play in the Pomurska League, the fourth tier of the Slovenian football pyramid.
+Športno nogometni klub Radgona (Sports Football Club Radgona) or simply ŠNK Radgona is a Slovenian football club from the town of Gornja Radgona.
 The club was established in 1946 as FD Gornja Radgona and plays its home matches at the Gornja Radgona Stadium, located in the Gornja Radgona Sports Park, with a seating capacity for 301 spectators.
-In 2016, the club's staff established a reserve team and registered it to the 2.
-MNL (fifth tier) for the 2016–17 season, but it was dissolved in the summer of 2017.

 Their earliest success dates back to the 1960–61 season when the club won the Pomurska League, the fifth tier of Yugoslav football.
 In the 2018–19 season, the club achieved its highest-ever finish in the Slovenian football pyramid, when they played in the East division of the Slovenian Third League and finished in tenth place.
-Radgona participated in the Slovenian Cup twice, in 1992–93 and 2022–23, and were eliminated in the first round on both occasions.
+Radgona made its debut in the Slovenian Cup in 1992–93, when it was eliminated in the first round.

 The club has built a rivalry with Radenska Slatina from the town of Radenci, with whom they contest the "Neighbourhood derby" (Sosedski derbi).
 The club colours are blue and white.